 The purpose of this test is to assess the quality of aggregate for different types of pavement and construction applications.

-Aggregates with low crushing value are more resistant to crushing and therefore more suitable for high-stress conditions such as roads, bridges, and dams.
+Aggregates with low crushing values are more resistant to crushing and therefore more suitable for high-stress conditions, such as roads, bridges, and dams.

-This article will give the complete details on aggregate crushing test.
+This article will give the complete details on the aggregate crushing test.

 Aggregate Impact Value Test